He’s the founder of the Siavak agency, and an expert in conversion-rate optimization (CRO).

 As Ahmad put it to me, the online businesses he works with are trying to answer questions like:

-“Where should I put more resources?
-Where should I focus?
+“Where should we put more resources?
+Where should we focus?
 And then those questions, they need to be answered with data.
 And it is hard to do it manually.
 I mean, going to each platform, trying to manually compare the numbers together is really tedious.”

 That’s what got Ahmad started in reporting automation in the first place – to answer these core questions while saving his team + his clients’ precious time.

-Ahmad had been building automated reporting in Google Sheets for years.
+Ahmad had been leveraging automated reporting in Google Sheets for years.

 But as his (mostly e-commerce) clients’ data size grew, his team eventually needed to move beyond Google Sheets for data analysis.
 As he puts it:

-“So we had a client with 5,000 transactions per day, which we use to get into Google Sheets…They couldn’t do, you know, month-over-month analysis, quarter-over-quarter analysis.
+“We had a client with 5,000 transactions per day, which we use to get into Google Sheets…They couldn’t month-over-month analysis, quarter-over-quarter analysis.
 And the volume of data was actually the trigger for me to look into other options.”

 This becomes particularly acute he started to blend in ad platform data, as pulling in date + campaign-level metrics from Google and Facebook Ads quickly bogged down his Sheets.